 (And I didn’t even need any fairy cake dust!)

 Making a colored layered cake was simple and fun and my kid loved it!

 It’s definitely a technique we’ll use in the future now!

 DISCLOSURE: Affiliate links are used on this site and may be used in this post.

 Today, there are specific tie dye cake mix (in the box) on the market.
 However, you don’t necessarily need a (sometimes pricier) tie dye cake mix.
 We made ours with a plain white cake mix and gel coloring.
 You use at least three colors of dyed cake batter and layer them on top of each other.
 We also made it as a tie dye sheet cake AND using a round cake pan and they both turned out beautiful!
-(You can even use this technique to make tie dye cupcakes, too!)
+If you need other tie dye cake ideas, you can even use this technique to make tie dye cupcakes, too!

 3 Tips for Tie Dye Cakes

 When making tie dye cakes, here are some important tips to remember: